giwankim/til/system-design/interview2/06-ad-click-event-aggregation.md

 # 6. Ad Click Event Aggregation

+## Core concepts of online advertising

 Digital advertising has a core process called Real-Time Bidding (RTB), in which digital advertising inventory is bought and sold.

 ![real-time bidding](../../assets/system-design/interview2/rtb.png)

 Ad click event aggregation plays a critical role in measuring the effectiveness of online advertising.
 The key metrics used in online advertising, including click-through rate and conversion rate, depend on aggregated ad click data.

+The speed of the RTB process is important; usually occurs in less than a second.

+Data accuracy.
+Ad click event aggregation plays a critical role in measuring the effectiveness in online advertising.
+Based on click aggregation results, campaign managers can control the budget or adjust bidding strategies, such as targeted audience groups, keywords, etc. Key metrics used in online advertising, including click-through rate (CTR) and conversion rate (CVR), depend on aggregated ad click data.

 ## Step 1 - Establish Design Scope